1962 Southern Rhodesian general election

-General elections were held in Southern Rhodesia on 14 December 1962.
-Voters elected 65 members of the Legislative Assembly.
+General elections were held in Southern Rhodesia on 14 December 1962 to elect 65 members of the Legislative Assembly.
 The election was notable for bringing to power the Rhodesian Front, initially under Winston Field, which set the colony on the course for its eventual Unilateral Declaration of Independence.

 Background

 The election was the first held under the 1961 constitution which brought in a new electoral system.
 The chief issue in the elections was the future of the Federation of Rhodesia and Nyasaland, under which Southern Rhodesia formed a united country with Northern Rhodesia and Nyasaland, under the leadership of Sir Roy Welensky.
 The United Federal Party government of Sir Edgar Whitehead favoured continuation of the Federation in some form, together with moves towards multiracialism.

 Opponents of the Federation had formed the Dominion Party but coming up to the election, the party had suffered division.
 The Rhodesia Reform Party had been formed by Ian Smith early in 1962 as a more moderate group.
 Dominion Party leader William Harper resigned in February 1962, stating that he intended this to be the catalyst towards the creation of a united opposition.
 By mid-March, the Dominion Party and the Rhodesia Reform Party had put together a broad plan for the new Rhodesian Front with Winston Field, from the Dominion Party, as its leader.
 Field had to call for unity at the first RF congress in September 1962.